 The Queensland Fire and Rescue Service offers comprehensive fire safety training and a range of other products and services for workplaces in businesses and industry.

 You should also consider emergencies specific to your location, such as floods or cyclones, and implement plans for dealing with them.
 Learn more about preparing your business for emergencies and disasters.

 Reporting and recording workplace incidents

-You are legally required to report 'notifiable' workplace incidents.
+You are legally required to report a 'notifiable' workplace incident immediately after becoming aware that it has occurred.
 If you fail to report a notifiable incident, you may face penalties.
 Notifiable incidents include: